Rode Law Firm

 With trucking company profits depending on timely deliveries, companies have been found to put pressure on truckers to transport their loads quickly and not enforce driver hours-of-service regulations even though they know that a truck driver has exceeded the FMCSA limits.

 In addition to driving longer than they should, some truck operators are guilty of falsifying the log books that they are required to keep in order to record their trips.
 In an effort to reduce the likelihood of falsifications, FMCSA has instituted mandatory electronic logging devices (ELD) to maintain records for Hours of Service.
-However, there are exceptions for older trucks, limited use trucks, trucks being delivered as the transported item.
+However, there are exceptions for older trucks, limited use trucks, and trucks being delivered as the transported item.

 What Should I Do if I’ve Been Injured in A Truck Accident Related to Driver Fatigue?